 We see cars differently.

-We love em on the road and under the hood, but also check the tech and.
+We love them on the road, and under the hood, but also check the tech, and

 Ugly is included at no extra cost.

 The good,, the bad, the bottom line.

 Welcome to Cnet on cars, I'm Brian Cooley and this is of course a show all about high tech

 Cars and modern driving.

 Special episode, this time we're coming to you from the Los Angeles Auto Show 2015.

 If you're seeing this soon enough, this show will turn out to be your guide once you get here.